tcarland/scala-parseopts/README.md

 Scala Command Line Options Parser
 =================================

-A simple approach to parsing command-line options provided to a scala application.
-This supports both long options (--longopt) and regular options (-o), but does not work with combined short opts like (-adcf).
-There is a restriction on parameter values to be provided only as a long option, short options are only switches.
+A simplified scala approach to parsing command-line options.
+This supports both long options (--longopt) and short/regular options (-o).
+Short options do not work combined (-asdf), but must be provided individually (-a -s -d -f).
+There is an additional restriction that short options are boolean switches only and long options require parameters.

-It will additionally support non-options as long as they are provided last. (--opt1 foo -f -d argX argY argZ).
+Conveniently ParseOpts will additionally support non-options as long as they are provided last.
-As a result, the options are returned as both a (***scala.collection.immutable***) **Map** of options and a **List** of arguments.
+ (--opt1 foo -f -d argX argY argZ).
+As a result of this requirement, options are returned as both a (***scala.collection.immutable***) **Map** of options and **List** of arguments.

-This provides a bit more robustness in providing arguments to a scala application since the order of options is now interchangeable and generally cleaner than just providing a flat list of arguments.

-We can also simply pass-through the command-line options when creating a wrapperscript:
+This simplified approach works well with distributed uses of scala (spark).
+And at the very least provides the flexibility of allowing options to be clearly defined as well as being provided in any order.
+Lastly, it offers a some clarity when using launch scripts to wrap a scala application.
+For example:

 ```
 #!/bin/bash